 - a HR practitioner

 - an independent person nominated by the executive director, human resources and workforce development.

 As someone who will be working with young people and their families it's important that the department employs individuals who can ensure the safety and high quality of interactions with young people and staff.

-Psychological suitability assessments are made up to two parts - a psychometric assessment followed by a one-to-one interview with a psychologist.
+Psychological assessments are made up to two parts - a psychometric assessment followed by a one-to-one interview with a psychologist.

 This will impact on your ability to work with children in DCP and other residential care facilities (paid or unpaid).